Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with T-folds and principal 2-groupoid bundles

-where $\fro(2;\IZ)$ denotes the (abelian) subgroup of $\beta$-transformations in $\sfGO(2,2;\IZ)$.
-In terms of cocycle data, the maps $q_i$ are then glued together by transformations $g_{ij}\in \fro(2,\IZ)$.
-In this case, \eqref{eq:g-even} holds automatically.

-We recall that $Q_2\coloneqq\sfO(2,2;\IR)/\sfO(2;\IR)^2$ is contractible and, furthermore, diffeomorphic to $\IR^4$.
-This manifold is identified with the four scalars arising from the dimensional reduction of the metric and the Kalb--Ramond field:
+Consider now the case of a special such $\scTD_2$-bundle.
+As observed above, \eqref{eq:g-even} holds automatically in this case.
+Moreover, $Q_2\coloneqq\sfO(2,2;\IR)/\sfO(2;\IR)^2\cong \IR^4$, and this manifold is identified with the four scalars arising from the dimensional reduction of the metric and the Kalb--Ramond field.
+Consider the first T-background in the key example of~\ref{ssec:non_geometric_backgrounds}, i.e.~a gerbe on the nilmanifold $N_0=T^3$ with metric and Kalb--Ramond field given by